How to get an Order for Child Support

 There are methods to allow for repayment agreements to be entered by the Court.
 However, certain conditions must first be met.

-If you are receiving cash assistance then your child support payments are sent to the State so long as you are receiving TANF or FIP benefits.
+If you are receiving cash assistance then your child support payments are re-directed to the State so long as you are receiving TANF or FIP benefits.
 If you are receiving food stamps, medicaid benefits and/or child care subsidy, your child support will be paid to you.